MiStr1/dep_search_slo/api_gui/dep-search_query-lang_original_en.md

 # Query language

 This page documents the search expression language which is used to query the dependency parsed corpora in the [Drevesnik](https://orodja.cjvt.si/drevesnik/en) online interface.
-It is based on the query language developed as part of the [dep_search](https://github.com/TurkuNLP/dep_search) tool, developed by the University of Turku.
+It is based on the query language of the [dep_search](https://github.com/TurkuNLP/dep_search) tool developed by the University of Turku.
 In addition to querying the morphological and dependency annotations using the [Universal Dependencies](https://universaldependencies.org/) scheme, it also enables searching by the language-specific [JOS](https://nl.ijs.si/jos/) morphosyntactic tags (XPOS column in Slovenian CONLLU treebanks).

 All expression examples below are links that search through the reference SSJ dependency treebank (randomized results, short sentences).